Historia Mundum

 The End of the Reconstruction Era

 The election of Rutherford B. Hayes was one of the most contentious in U.S. history and marked a decisive moment in the conclusion of the Reconstruction Era.
 In 1876, Democrat Samuel J. Tilden won the popular vote and initially appeared to have secured enough electoral votes to win the presidency.
 However, results from several Southern states were disputed, prompting the formation of a special Electoral Commission to resolve the matter.
 In a vote that split along party lines, the Commission awarded the presidency to Hayes by a single electoral vote.
-The outcome was defined through an informal political agreement known as the Compromise of 1877, a “corrupt bargain”: in exchange for Democratic acceptance of Hayes’s victory, Republicans agreed to withdraw federal troops from the remaining occupied Southern states.
+The Compromise of 1877 traded Democratic acceptance of Hayes’s victory for the withdrawal of federal troops.
+Those troops left the remaining occupied Southern states.
+Critics called it a “corrupt bargain.”

 Conclusion